cdenq/my-google-foobar-solves/README.md

 ## About My Google Foobar

-`My Google Foobar' is a collection of code submissions to and notes detailing my thought processes about the Google Foobar Challenge.
+`My Google Foobar` is a collection of code submissions to and notes detailing my thought processes about the Google Foobar Challenge.

 I tried my best to capture my brainstorming, strategies, and both failed and successful attempts in the .ipynb files as they were happening in real-time. **Only native Python is used.**